Loic-Delineau/Sheco/README.md

 Loïc Delineau

 ### Version
-V1.O.0
+V0.0.1

 ## Introduction
-Sheco is a simple shell script (currently bash, but will be updated) that takes over a terminal and acts as a keyboard controller.
+Sheco is a simple shell script using the \href[Bourne Again Shell or bash](https://en.wikipedia.org/wiki/Shell_script)) that takes over a terminal and acts as a keyboard controller.

-Sheco is built to be the simplest solution to debug and develop any platform where there needs to be some kind of user input.
+Sheco is built to be the simplest solution to interact with any platform that requires some sort of user input.

-This is a rock-solid, multi use-case solution where the user can easily define the actions that happen when a key is pressed.
-From controlling characters in games to remotely piloting robotics platforms at the other end of the world.
+Sheco is a rock-solid, multi use-case solution where the user can easily define the actions that happen when a key is pressed.
+From controlling characters in games to remotely actuating robotics platforms at the other end of the world.

+Sheco is written in bash which means that it can be run natively on any distribution of any operating system running on any platform, as long as it runs bash!
+Therefore, Sheco runs natively in:
+- Linux
+- MacOS
+- Windows (using wsl)

+It can be run in a terminal or in a console!
+This means any operating system, with a GUI or without one (server-install) will be able to run Sheco.

+It is independant of the architecture of your CPU (x86, ARM or RISC-V) as it relies on the system-dependant pre-compiled binaries of the various programs in the GNU project that ship with any operating system made in the last 3 decades or any time after Brian Fox released bash under the GNU licence in 1989.
+AKA: if your computer can turn on, this script will work!

 ## Software Architecture
 Sheco is composed of 2 files: